MP Web API Documentation

 Note that the user account used for API access will determine the scope of data available to subsequent API calls.
 For example, if a non-admin user is used with only access to certain Warehouses in MPW, API results will be limited to the Warehouses to which that user has access.

-attribute.
+A successful authentication call will respond with a JSON object with an access_token attribute.
 This token will be in subsequent calls to the API in the Authorization header.
 Tokens are valid for 24 hours, so feel free to store and reuse this token for the current session’s requests.
-You will receive an Unauthorized error if you attempt to access the API with an expired token.
-In this case, simply request a new one.
-Here is an example of how an authentication token is used in a subsequent request:
+An Unauthorized error occurs when attempting to access the API with an expired token.
+In this case, request a new token before making additional requests.

 curl -H 'Accept: application/json' -H "Authorization: Bearer 1yJhbGciOiJIUzI1NiJ9.eyJ1c2VyX2lkIjoxNTkxNywiZXhwIjoxNjAxMjYwODYxfQ.gyg5Vz85VlkKI7dEBfOseldyJixof6A4TNLaF87ohw" https://www.mtcproweb.com/api/v1/mpw/issuances?date=2020-09-01